 Historically, email has been the primary method of delivering guest post pitches.
 However, nowadays, you can utilise web forms, social media platforms, and even blog comments for submission.
 Remember to tweak your pitch based on the platform you’ll be using to get a desirable response.

 Here are some actionable tips for writing a better guest post outreach email.

 When pitching the article idea through email or contact forms, it’s crucial to write a good subject line.
 It should be able to address your request without beating around the bush.
 Great subject lines can deliver the message in as few words as possible.

 Some recommend mentioning the phrase “guest post/blog request” as the subject line.
-But we think it would be better if you add the article title along with the phrase or develop something innovative.
-For instance, you can write the subject line as “Guest post request: 10 cooking essentials to have in 2022.”
+But we think it would be better to add the article title along with the phrase or develop something innovative.
+For instance, you can write the subject line as “Guest post request: 10 cooking essentials to have in 2024.”

 If you’re unsure if the website or blog accepts guest posts, you can directly place the question in the subject line.
 Here are some engaging subject lines to include in a guest post email:

 - Let’s discuss something exciting for your blog/website